daizutabi/ivory/docs/tutorial/callback.md

 This caller-receiver network among arbitrary instance collection builds a complex machine learning workflow.

-The `Run` class is a subclass of the `CallbackCaller` class and performs more library-specific process.
-We uses this `Run` class below.
+`Run` class is a subclass of the `CallbackCaller` and performs more library-specific process.
+We uses `Run` below.

 ## Example Callback: Results